 Force Landed December 25, 1944

-Fulkerson joined the 431st Fighter Squadron during June 1943.
-His first victory was on February 3, 1944.
-He scored another on December 7, 1944 over Ormoc Bay off Leyte.
+Fulkerson joined the 431st Fighter Squadron (431st FS) during June 1943.
+His first victory claim was February 3, 1944.
+His secnd victory claim was December 7, 1944 over Ormoc Bay off Leyte.
 On the December 25, 1944 mission over Clark Field area he was credited with two Ki-43 Oscars.
-In total, he had four credits and flew 124 1/2 combat missions.
+In total, he was credited with four victories and flew 124.5 combat missions.

-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
-Delivered to the U. S. Army.
-Disassembled and shipped overseas to the South-West Pacific Area (SWPA) and reassembled.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
+Delivered to the U. S. Army Air Force (USAAF) as P-38L-1-LO Lightning serial number 44-248?? (last two digits unknown).
+Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

-One of fifteen P-38s that took off from Dulag Airfield on Leyte for a fighter sweep and escort mission for B-24s attacking over Mabalacat Field near Clark Field.
+On December 25, 1944 took off from Dulag Airfield on Leyte piloted by 1st Lt.
+Floyd H. Fulkerson as one of fifteen P-38s on a fighter sweep and escort mission for B-24 Liberators attacking Mabalacat Field near Clark Field.
 Arrived over the target at 21,000' and were intercepted by 20 enemy fighters attacking from two directions.